BillZito/pinteresting/README.md

 # One Month Rails

 This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)

 by [Bill Zito](http://bzito.com)

+who hopes it works